barrynormal/ng-voice-test/IMS_Provisioning.md

 * To what extent is it possible to provide an example solution which will cover all cases?
 * Related docs and processes to be linked  *(such as standards and other internal processes)*

-Section 2, 'Basic structure', gives a first draft for the documentation.
+**Section 2**, 'Basic structure', gives a first draft for the documentation.

 ## 1. Discovery